WahlNetwork/tf-aws-eks-gitlab-ci/README.md

 The `main.tf` file configures an Amazon IAM Role and attaches the `AmazonEKSClusterPolicy`.
 This allows the deployment of one or more EKS Clusters into your AWS account as documented [here](https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html).

+> Check out [this video](https://youtu.be/JXDSxKt72bE) to see the process in action!

 Below is a diagram showing how the EKS cluster service role works:

 ![Amazon EKS Cluster Service Role](img/eks.png)